Piezoelectric/FRAC/README.md

 `AutoColi.py` contains the main battle logic. `Battle.py` contains helper functions. `Units.py` contains the classes Foe and Dragon.

+Use at your own risk.
+I'm not responsible for any damages to your account.
+Don't go bragging that you use a bot, obviously.

 # Usage

 ## Config